-He is currently taking part in the International Master's in Composition for Screen (InMICS) in Belgium and France, under the direction of Dirk Brossé, Dominique Pauwels and Gilles Alonzo.
+He took part in the first year of the International Master's in Composition for Screen (InMICS) in Belgium, under the direction of Dirk Brossé and Dominique Pauwels.

 As a young child, Luís was obsessed with making loud noises with pans and pots and would spend hours singing and playing the piano.
 Now as a film composer, his musical influences include Bernard Herrmann, Michael Giacchino, John Williams, Nino Rota, Michel Legrand, Danny Elfman, among others.
 He also greatly admires Nils Frahm, Brian Eno, Sufjan Stevens, and Tom Waits.